Common tsessebe: Uses

 Excess tsessebe can be bought from South African National Parks via game auctions under Section 55(2) (b) of the Protected Areas Act 57 of 2003.

-Legally, tsessebe may be trophy hunted in Zambia, Zimbabwe, Botswana, Namibia and South Africa, in the some of these countries in game management concessions, in others in game ranches and in some in both.
+In Zambia, Zimbabwe, Botswana, Namibia and South Africa, tsessebe may be legally trophy hunted in game management concessions, game ranches, or both.

 Tsessebe hides were formerly (1840) locally much in demand in South Africa to make a garment called a kobo, a type of leather mantle, both for the suppleness and the pleasing colour.
 The tail would be positioned at the back of the neck, like a ponytail, and would be opened and squeezed flat.